Azzland/Azzland/README.md

+- Aaron Brunt
-- Hi, I’m Aaron Brunt.
-I am currently based in Western Australia.
+- Currently based in Western Australia
-- I’m interested in GIS and Python.
-I have a Graduate Diploma in GIS and a BEng.
+- BEng GradDip (GIS) and GradCert (Data Science)
+- Soon commencing a Master's in Data Analytics
 - I’m currently learning QGIS, PyQGIS, Python, Python Kivy and R programming.
-- This is my current GIS portfolio.
-I am looking for work in the GIS realm.
+- Geography and data nerd.
+- Enjoys Python programming.
+- In a process of rebuilding a career after hitting a brick wall.

 - My email is Azzland@outlook.com.

 <!---